ERNEST FRANCIS HUMPHREY 1886–1920

 At the time of his baptism, he was living with father Elijah and mother Elizabeth née Tyrrell at 16 Queen’s Road, Nottingham.

-Age 14 employed as an errand lad for a stone yard and living with father Elijah 46 a railway policeman, mother Elizabeth 46, brothers John W. 23, George 17, and sisters Edith 21, Florence 20, Kate 11 and Gertrude 9.
-They lived at 111 Kirkwhite Street, Nottingham.
+Age 14 employed as an errand lad for a stone yard and living with father Elijah 46 a railway policeman, mother Elizabeth 46, brothers John W. 23, labourer, George 17, moulder in iron foundry, and sisters Edith 21, Florence 20, Kate 11 and Gertrude 9.
+They lived at 111 Kirkewhite Street, Nottingham.

 Age 24 employed as a stonemason and living at Fort Monkton, Alverstoke, Gosport.
 Serving with the 42nd Company of Royal Engineers.